Smith-Steve/VanityPhone-AWS-Project/README.md

 ### More Time
-If I had had more time, I would have proceeded more deliberately through the AWS implementation process for the lambda function.

 The data that was entered into the database would only contain 5 numbers, instead of the array that it does.
 This was something I had planned to go back and correct, but did not have the time to do in the end.